DecoupledLogic/TestPipe/README.md

 ------------

 If you are interested in contributing, use your GitHub account to fork the main repository, https://github.com/charleslbryant/TestPipe, make your changes and submit a pull request (http://help.github.com/pull-requests/).
+Additional information can be found in the [Contributing](https://github.com/charleslbryant/TestPipe/wiki/Contributing) page on the wiki.

 Contact
 -------